Help differently-abled to earn more

 The bleak scenario is of the approximately 70 million persons with disability in India, only about 0.1 million have succeeded in getting employment in the industries till now.

 Governments throughout the world can no longer overlook the hundreds of millions of people with disabilities who are denied access to health, rehabilitation, support, education and employment, and never get the chance to shine.

 Once the fundraiser is complete, KIDS will appoint a designer and a master trainer to conduct the 45 days course for 30 participants who have been identified.
 They will be trained on how to bind books, make paper bags, flowers and stars and other handicraft products.
 The participants will then form into self-help groups and market their products through KIDS' network of contacts.

 Thank you for your valuable contribution to the fundraiser.

 The amount raised,₹12,004, was used to buy raw materials for all the 50 participants of skill upgradation program for the differently-abled handicraft artisans.
-The funds helped in training the beneficiaries in how to work with products such as screw pine and water hyacinth.
+The funds helped in training the beneficiaries in how to work with natural resources such as screw pine and water hyacinth.

-For instance, 27-year-old Sadhik who is deaf and dumb has been able to make wonderful products from the two products.
-He is very proud of the fact that he can earn his living by his through this and can be financially independent.
+For instance, 27-year-old Sadhik who is deaf and mute has been able to make wonderful handicrafts from the two products.
+He is very proud of the fact that he can earn his living through this and can be financially independent.